-MATH 1342 Elementary Statistical Methods (3 credits)
+Elementary Statistical Methods (3 credits)

 This course includes collection, analysis, presentation and interpretation of data, and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.
+When offered as an Honors class, this course will feature a seminar setting, additional coursework, and individualized student evaluation.
 (3 lecture hours per week).
 Prerequisites: TSI Math Met or MATH 0311 or 0312.
 [CB27.0501.5119]

-MATH 1350 Mathematics for Teachers I (3 credits)
+Mathematics for Teachers I (3 credits)